realm/unity-examples/tutorials/persistance-comparison-series/BinaryWriterReader/binary_reader_writer.md

 (See `BinaryReaderWriterExampleJson.cs` in the repository for the finished version.)

 JSON is a very common approach when saving structured data.
-It's easy to use and there are frameworks for almost every language.
+It's easy to use and there are libraries for almost every language.
 The .NET framework provides a [`JsonSerializer`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializer?view=net-6.0).
 Unity has its own version of it: [`JsonUtility`](https://docs.unity3d.com/ScriptReference/JsonUtility.html).

 As you can see in the documentation, the functionality boils down to these three methods: